wilfrid51/smart-extract/README.md

-# SmartTextExtractor AI - AI Document Translator
+# SmartTextExtractor AI - Handwritten and Printed Text Extraction Tool

 ![SmartTextExtractor AI Logo](/static/logo.png)

-SmartTextExtractor AI is an advanced document translation platform powered by Gemini AI that extracts, translates, and analyzes text from documents with high accuracy.
+**SmartTextExtractor AI** is an intelligent document processing platform powered by Gemini AI.
+It specializes in extracting handwritten and printed text from scanned documents and images, with support for multilingual translation and contextual explanation as additional features.

 ## Features

-- **Text Extraction**: Extract text from PDFs and images (PNG, JPG, JPEG)
+- **Handwritten & Printed Text Extraction**: Extracts high-accuracy text from scanned PDFs and images (PNG, JPG, JPEG)
-- **Multilingual Translation**: Translate between multiple languages
+- **Multilingual Translation (Optional)**: Translate extracted text into multiple languages
-- **Contextual Analysis**: Get detailed explanations of extracted text
+- **Contextual Analysis**: Get AI-powered explanations of extracted content
-- **Format Preservation**: Maintain original document formatting
+- **Format Preservation**: Maintains structure and formatting of original documents
-- **Accuracy Metrics**: Visual representation of extraction accuracy
+- **Accuracy Metrics**: Visual indicators of extraction quality
-- **Export Options**: Save results as TXT or PDF
+- **Export Options**: Download results as TXT or PDF

 ## Prerequisites